 Steve Mandella, Bruce Dunham and I were scouting peaks in Copper Basin when we decided a western loop route of Peak 10536 and Peak 11039/Atlas Peak was possible and shorter than an eastern approach.
 USGS Star Hope Mine and Smiley Mountain.
 The MVUM for the Lost River Ranger District (Salmon-Challis NF) is also helpful.

 This route is accessed from Muldoon Canyon which is located west of Star Hope Campground in Copper Basin.
 The Copper Basin Loop Road will get you to FS-510/Muldoon Canyon Road at the loop’s southwest end.

 West-Side Loop Route, Class 3

 Hike to the base of the drainage and contour the north side to stay out of heavy brush in the drainage.
 Ascend until you see a lush and open slope to the north.
-Continue up this slope while also moving toward a “ridge” and continue upward on the ridge.
+Continue up this slope while also moving toward a “ridge” and continue upward to the ridge.

 The views of the Pioneers, Lost Rivers, White Knobs and hydrology of Muldoon Canyon are spectacular from both peaks.

-Trip Stats: 4.23 miles; 3,206 elevation gain; 5-1/3 hours moving time
+Trip stats: 4.23 miles with 3,206 feet of elevation gain; 5-1/3 hours of hiking time.